DomoViridi/Scaliger/README.md

 Transcribing the original
 -------------------------
+File: `Latin transcript (lit).rtf`, the litteral transcript.

 Each page is typed in, staying as close to the original as possible.
 * Usage of 'v' and 'u' are copied from the original.
 * Ligatures like 'æ' and 'œ' are copied from the original.
 * Use of the long s 'ſ' is copied from the original.
 * Shortenings like 'quoq;' (for 'quoque') and 'nō' (for 'non') are copied from the original.

-To keep track of how the transcription matches with the original, the original pages are kept, and the sentences are numbered, starting with number 1 on each new page.
+To keep track of how the transcription matches with the original, a page in the original will match a page (or more) in the transcription, and the sentences are numbered, starting with number 1 on each new page.

+Rich Text File (rtf) is used to give us italic typeface, different point sizes, left/centre/right adjusted text, tables, and automatic line numbering by using numbered lists.

+UTF is required for the above mentioned ligatures and the long s, the Greek, Hebrew and Arabic texts, and for odd symbols like the ancient symbols for the planets.

 Transcribing to a modern typesetting
 ------------------------------------
+File: `Latin transcript (int).rtf`, the interpreted transcript.

 Using the transcription of the original, a version with modern typesetting is made.
 * 'v' and 'u' are converted, writing 'u' for a vowel and 'v' for a consonant.
 * Ligatures are expanded: 'æ' becomes 'ae', 'œ' becomes 'oe'